paulofelippppe/nvim-cfg/CHEATSHEET.md

 - `{n}zt`: goes to nth line

 ### Text replacement and insertion
+- `a`: skips one char entering the insert mode
+- `o`: adds one blank line below entering the insert mode
+- `C`: deletes the whole line entering the insert mode
 - `R`: enters replacement mode - whatever you type replaces the text under the cursor

 ## Global commands
 - `:tabedit /path/to/file`: opens the desired file in a new tab (same as :tabe)